-Gather financial evidence that shows sufficient funds to cover tuition (if applicable) and living expenses during the period of stay.
+Gather financial evidence that shows sufficient funds to cover your expenses.

-These would include income tax records, bankbooks and/or statements.
+These would include income tax records, bankbooks and/or bank statements.
 If your sponsor owns a business, additional business documents will be required (e.g., registrations, licenses, etc.).
 The amount of funds you are responsible for appear on your I-20 or DS-2019.
+Bring documentation of any financial aid you are receiving.
+If you have a scholarship from Washington College, it will be documented in your acceptance letter.
+If you have accepted a Language Assistant position from the Department of World Languages and Cultures, bring their offer letter.

-Schedule the appointment for an in-person interview with a consular officer.
+Schedule the appointment for an interview with a consular officer.